Jiří Kladrubský

-Jiří Kladrubský (born 19 November 1985) is a former Czech footballer who played for České Budějovice.
+Jiří Kladrubský (born 19 November 1985) is a former Czech footballer who last played for České Budějovice.

 Career

 His primary position was as a defensive midfielder, although he can also play in any position along the back line, and has appeared regularly at left back, despite being naturally right footed.

 On 17 November 2007 he was called up to the Czech Republic national football team for a Euro 2008 qualifier against Slovakia and made his debut on 21 November 2007 against Albania in a 6-1 victory.